Singular equivalences and homological conjectures: Singularity categories and singular equivalences

-In this section we describe the singularity categories of centralizer matrix algebras over fields.
-To this purpose, we first study Gorenstein projective modules over the endomorphism algebras of generators, and then pass to the ones of generators over quotients of polynomial algebras.
+In this section we describe the singularity categories and singular equivalences of centralizer matrix algebras over arbitrary fields.
+To this purpose, we study singularity categories of endomorphism algebras of generators over quotients of polynomial algebras.
 In this way, we describe the singularity categories of centralizer matrix algebras as products of stable module categories.
+Note that, when $R=\mathbb{C}$, the singularity categories and singular equivalences of endomorphism algebras of generators over quotients of polynomial algebras have been investigated in \cite[Remark 4.11, Corollary 4.13]{kk1}.
+However, the argument there relies on geometric methods, in this case, algebraically closed field is reasonably assumed, whereas we provide a purely algebraic and elementary approach over arbitrary fields.